 |Related to/Also known as||Steele-Richardson-Olszewski (SRO) Syndrome

-|Symptoms||PSP is a progressive brain disease, leading to the death of nerve endings (neurons) in the area of the brain controlling balance, vision, movement, speech and swallowing.
+|Symptoms of PSP||PSP is a progressive brain disease, leading to the death of nerve endings (neurons) in the area of the brain controlling balance, vision, movement, speech and swallowing.
 Symptoms reflect problems in these areas; however, the severity and progression varies considerably from one individual to another.|

-|Useful national contacts||PSP Association
+|Useful national contacts||PSPA

 Helpline: 0300 0110 122

 Progressive Supranuclear Palsy (NHS Choices)

-The library at The Brain Charity has a range of reference resources on this condition and on a wide range of disability-related issues.
+The library at The Brain Charity has a range of resources on Progressive Supranuclear Palsy and on a wide range of disability-related issues.

 This includes a copy of the PSPA booklet "An Introduction to PSP and CBD"